Senipah/VBA-Better-Array/docs/api/methods/FromCSVString.md

 : Optional

 Description
 : The character(s) used to delimit rows within the CSV file.
-If omitted, the character stored in the constant `vbNewLine` is used.
+If omitted, we try to guess the appropriate line ending and if we cannot default to vbCrLf.

 ---

 Name
 : `Quote`

 Type